darrendavidhumphrey/fsk/README.md

 # FSK - Flutter Scene Kit
 A lightweight package for integrating interactive 2D and 3D hardware accelerated content into your flutter apps.
 FSK is a layer on top of the flutter_angle package.
 ## Why Does This Package Exist?
-As of 2025, Flutter STILL has no officially sanctioned method to integrate performant, cross-platform interactive 3D content into flutter apps.
+When I started FSK, Flutter STILL had no officially sanctioned method to integrate performant, cross-platform interactive 3D content into flutter apps.
+I wanted to add 3D content to multiple apps that I was working on, and thus FSK was born as a reusable package.

 While Flutter_angle provides a low level API conformant with OpenGL ES, there is still quite a lot of additional code required to create interactive 3D content.
 FSK simplifies integrating such content into flutter apps by providing a reusable framework to automate much of the drudgery.